Form

 By default forms in IHP follow the class names used by Bootstrap 4.
 Therefore the forms work with Bootstrap 4 out of the box.
 Of course, the default form generation can be customized to support other CSS frameworks.

-Unless javascript helpers have been deactivated, your form will be submitted using AJAX and TurboLinks instead of browser-based form submission.
+Unless JavaScript helpers have been deactivated, your form will be submitted using AJAX and TurboLinks instead of browser-based form submission.

 Simple Forms